webview-cs/webview-cs/README.md

 ## Examples

-There are twho main APIs to create a webview; the simple API, and the builder API.
+There are two main APIs to create a webview; the simple API, and the builder API.
 With the simple API all interaction takes place via the `Webview.Webview.Simple` method.
 This allows you to quickly get a webview running, but doesn't provide the ability to register an invoke callback for JS amongst other things.
 This is a good starting place.

 ```cs
 using Webview